pyk/pyk.sh/src/posts/2016-06-05-how-to-use-printf.md

 ---
 layout: post.njk
-title: "How to use printf"
+title: "How to use printf Without Shooting Yourself in the Foot"
 description: Test
 date: 2016-06-05
 permalink: /how-to-use-printf/